Where are 6 month LPN Programs in Ct?

 An LPN can work in any state because the course is designed by a large pool of doctors and nurses selected across the country.
 When a professional relocates to a new state, he or she has to apply for approval from the respective state board of nursing.
 The board then provides a license after verifying the LPN’s credentials.

 LPNs don’t have to pay or sit for special exams when relocating to new employment opportunities.
-The ease of transition allows LPNs to relocate to greener pastures conveniently whether locally or internationally.
+The ease of transition allows LPNs to migrate to greener pastures conveniently, whether locally or internationally.

 Tips for choosing a 6 Month LPN program in CT